 Glaciers in Greenland and the Antarctic are melting, sea levels are rising, flooding is becoming increasingly common – these are the direct consequences of climate change.
-Many of those living in the Pacific island states have been particularly badly hit.
-A number of towns and villages will eventually be submerged – including the village of Narikoso on the Fijian island of Ono, with its 100 inhabitants.
-Many of the residents of this coastal community, where some houses are already under water, have been forced to abandon their village and start again from scratch on higher ground.
+Many of those living in the Pacific island states have been particularly badly hit – including the village of Narikoso on the Fijian island of Ono, with its 100 inhabitants.
+Families of this coastal community, where some houses are already enclosed by water on a daily basis, have been forced to abandon their village and start again from scratch on higher ground.

 Since 2011, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been helping the 15 governments of the Pacific Community in various ways to adapt to the consequences of climate change.
 The federal enterprise is implementing these activities on behalf of the European Union and the German Federal Ministry for Economic Cooperation and Development (BMZ).

-In collaboration with regional partners and the local people affected, GIZ has developed a set of relocation guidelines – a first for the region.
-Lessons learned from the pilot village of Narikoso are extremely valuable for future climate-induced relocations in the region: studies have identified around 60 communities in Fiji alone that will need to be relocated on the grounds of flood risk.
+In collaboration with the Fijian government, regional partners and the local people affected, GIZ has developed a set of relocation guidelines – a first for the region.
+Lessons learned from the pilot village of Narikoso are extremely valuable for future climate-induced relocations in the region: studies have identified around 40 communities in Fiji alone that will need to be relocated on the grounds of flood risk.

 The Pacific island states are also keen to reduce their own contribution to climate change and move towards sustainable energy production – they are currently dependent on fossil fuels.
 The Solomon Islands, for example, are aiming to meet half their energy requirements with renewable energy by 2020 and at the same time expand the electricity infrastructure.